One-Click Packet Capture

 Hint

-The application you’re capturing packets from may have SSL PINNING (certificate pinning) or use the QUIC protocol, both of which can affect packet capture effectiveness.
-We will automatically force QUIC to downgrade, but due to possible FallBack time, the application may display a very laggy network.
-Please wait a moment.
-Applications with certificate pinning cannot be directly captured, and you need to write frida scripts to bypass SSL PINNING logic through reverse engineering.
+The app you’re trying to capture might employ SSL PINNING (certificate pinning) or use the QUIC protocol, either of which could affect capture results.
+We automatically force QUIC downgrade, but due to potential fallback delays, the app may exhibit extremely slow network performance initially — please wait a moment.
+Apps with certificate pinning cannot be captured directly and require Frida scripts (developed via reverse engineering) to bypass SSL pinning logic.

-You can quickly perform packet capture using the following command.
-This is the simplest method of use.
+You can quickly start packet capture using the following command — this is the simplest usage method:

 python3 -u startmitm.py 192.168.0.2